 Over time, sediment tends to deposit and build up in the stream beds of the creeks adjacent to the airport.
 This reduces the flood capacity of the creeks, making it more likely for the creeks to overtop their banks and cause flooding during storm events.
 The County of Santa Barbara excavates and removes sediment from several creek reaches to increase flood capacity and reduce flood risk.
 The County performs sediment removal on a regular basis under programmatic permits and, when necessary, as emergency operations under emergency permits.
-Sediment removed is disposed of at an approved landfill or used for construction when possible.
-For sediment removed under emergency permits that meets permitted criteria for beach disposal, the County places removed sediment at Goleta Beach.
+Sediment removed from the five designated flood control channels surrounding Santa Barbara Airport is reused for beach nourishment, or taken to approved upland sorting and storage yards, and made available to contractors or the general public for fill material.
+In some emergency operations, sediment from offsite flood control facilities, not adjacent to Goleta Slough or Santa Barbara Airport, may also be placed at Goleta Beach, subject to permitted criteria for beach disposal.